merenlab/merenlab.org/_posts/miscellaneous/2016-04-17-predicting-CPR-Genomes.md

 ### Screening an entire anvi'o project

 Of course it is easy to screen individual genomes, or genomes well curated and finalized to perfection.
 But how about draft metagenomic bins?
-Since here in our lab we are obsessed with convenience, we made sure we will be able to screen any anvi'o bin collection rapildly with this approach.
+Since here in our lab we are obsessed with convenience, we made sure we will be able to screen any anvi'o bin collection rapildly with this new approach.

-There is a project we are working on together with [Ryan Bartelme](https://twitter.com/MicrobialBart) and [Ryan Newton](https://twitter.com/aqcrobial).
+There is work-in-progress project we are working on together with [Ryan Bartelme](https://twitter.com/MicrobialBart) and [Ryan Newton](https://twitter.com/aqcrobial).
 Just a week ago we had analyzed 1.4 Gb assembly generated from shotgun samples coming from a biofilter Ryan and Ryan have been studying in Milwaukee.
 [Refining](https://twitter.com/merenbey/status/719971147106947072) initial CONCOCT results with anvi'o had generated 253 bins with varius levels of completion.
-I though that would be a great test case.
+I though these results would be a great test case.

-This is how I screened the entire collection for CPR genomes (this is a severely cut output, I removed many many 90%+ complete and large draft genome bins from it to keep a smaller subset):
+This is how I screened the entire collection for CPR genomes in our bins (this is a severely cut output, I removed many many 90%+ complete and large draft genome bins from it to keep a smaller subset):

 {% highlight bash %}
 $ anvi-script-predict-CPR-genomes cpr-bscg.classifier -c CONTIGS.db -p PROFILE.db -C CONCOCT_REFINED